Natesuri/tdd_todo_list/README.md

 ```
 Failure/Error: expect(page).not_to have_css '.todos li', text: 'Learn React'
        expected not to find visible css ".todos li" with text "Learn React", found 1 match: "Learn React".
 Also found "Create Rails TDD proof of concept", which matched the selector but not all filters.

+Added Database_Cleaner between these errors.

+Failure/Error: expect(page).not_to have_css '.todos li', text: 'Learn React'
+       expected not to find visible css ".todos li" with text "Learn React", found 1 match: "Learn React"

 ```